Carsonian/nixos-config/README.md

 This repository contains my NixOS Linux configuration with the Hyprland window manager.

 I use Nixos with Flakes & Home Manager.
+(Hm as a module, not standalone)

 It also includes my config for all my programs, as I use Nix to manage all my config files via home manager.